StefanZander/lecture_notes/praxismodul/html/docs/expose.md

     _"Welche Anforderungen und Merkmale muss eine Spring-Batch-basierte Architektur aufweisen, um ..."_

-??? example "Further Examples"
+??? example "Weitere Beispiele"
-    - bad: _"How do HTMX and other JavaScript frameworks compare in terms of architecture and deployment?"_
+    - Schlecht: _"How do HTMX and other JavaScript frameworks compare in terms of architecture and deployment?"_
-    - better: _"Which key architectural differences exist between HTMX and the three most widely used/popular JavaScript-frameworks?"_
+    - Besser: _"Which key architectural differences exist between HTMX and the three most widely used/popular JavaScript-frameworks?"_
     _"Which deployment peculiarities exist compared to other JS-frameworks in particular in ... ?"_

 Im Rahmen der **Evaluierung** kann nun untersucht werden, ob der Einsatz wirklich zu einer entsprechenden Verbesserung im genannten Anwendungsfall geführt hat.